 All recipes in this book were easy to follow and clearly written.
 They have lots of tips throughout the book to help you along.
 Things like “How to Sugar” that walked you through the complete caramel making process.
 Caramel can be scary and intimidating, and I always love it when the books provide a little bit of support and help before you start.
 This reason alone, is one of the main reasons so many books don’t make it to best baking cookbook category for me.
 It’s a simple piece to add into the book, but so many don’t do it.

 If you find yourself picking up a copy of the book, please share and let us know what you are baking!
-If you would like to read other Friday Food Reads you can find our writeup on Ovenly and also Homemade Decadence, both were great books.
+If you would like to read other Friday Food Reads you can find our writeup on Ovenly, Homemade Decadence and 100 Cookies, all were great books.

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, Amazon will toss a few pennies my way.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.